-Pass Plus lessons can be taken by any full licence holder at any time, it will give you a positive driving style helping you gain quality driving experience.
-It will also help in areas where you may have had little or no driving experience and also help to reduce the risk of you being involved in an accident.
+Pass Plus lessons can be taken by any full licence holder at any time, it will give you a positive driving style helping you gain a quality driving experience.
+It will also help in areas where you may have had little or no driving experience.
+It help to reduce the risk of you being involved in an accident.

-By choosing to take part in the Pass Plus course and intensive driving courses from Wests School of Motoring in Romford, Essex, you have shown that you want to be a skilful and responsible driver.
+By choosing to take part in the Pass Plus course and intensive driving courses from Wests School of Motoring you have shown that you want to be a skilful and responsible driver.

 Pass Plus is a training scheme linked to insurance discounts that will benefit you.
 It can save you money on your car insurance premiums.
 Useful books and videos include: The Highway Code, The Driving Manual, Know your Traffic Signs, drive video and more

 Your instructor will introduce the course and outline the benefits of the course.

 This is a practical session concentrating on observation, judgement and awareness eye contact, being cautious, but not unnecessarily hesitant, keeping space around the car, multi-lane junctions and unusual roundabouts, over – and underpasses, bus and cycle lanes.

 This may be a theory session.
 The aim will be to discuss safe driving in extreme weather and road conditions.
 Topics will include: seeing and being seen, using appropriate lights, safe speed and distances, anticipation, causes and how to correct skids.